 In May 2011 the Agricultural Bank of China released China National Gold from its obligations as guarantor on the ABC Term Loan.
 The ABC Term Loan was replaced by the ABC Fixed Asset Loan and mortgage whereunder IMPM mortgaged its ore extraction rights as collateral for the ABC Fixed Asset Loan.
 The ABC Fixed Asset Loan established terms of repayment for the outstanding balance of funds previously advanced under the ABC Term Loan of RMB290 million (\$42,000,000).
-The ABC Fixed Asset Loan had an outstanding principal balance of RMB280 million at May 30, 2011 and bears interest at a floating interest rate 5% below the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB10 million was previously repaid on September 9, 2011; RMB20 million was previously repaid on June 9, 2011; RMB20 million was previously repaid on December 9, 2012; RMB20 million was previously repaid on December 9, 2012; RMB30 million is repayable on September 9, 2013; RMB30 million is repayable on September 9,

-2013; RMB20 million is repayable on March 9, 2014 and the remaining balance of RMB30 million is repayable on September 9, 2014.
+The ABC Fixed Asset Loan had an outstanding principal balance of RMB280 million at May 30, 2011 and bears interest at a floating interest rate 5% below the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB10 million was previously repaid on September 9, 2011; RMB20 million was previously repaid on June 9, 2012; RMB30 million was previously repaid on September 9, 2012; RMB20 million was previously repaid on December 9, 2013; RMB20 million is repayable on September 9, 2013; RMB20 million is repayable on September 9, 2013; RMB20 million is repayable on March 9, 2013; RMB30 million is repayable on March 9, 2013; RMB30 million is repayable on September 9, 2014 and the remaining balance of RMB30 million is repayable on September 9, 2014.

 In May 2011 the Bank of China Limited released China National Gold from its obligations as guarantor on the Bank of China Loan.
-Huatailong entered into the Bank of China Loan Supplementary Agreement whereunder Huatailong pledged a portion of its fixed assets and mining rights for Jiama Project as collateral for the funds of RMB700 million previously advanced under the Bank of China Loan.
-The interest rate and repayment plan for the Bank of China Loan was unchanged and the Bank of China Loan bears interest at a rate of 3.96% per annum subject to yearly change according to the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB200 million was previously repaid on December 28, 2011, RMB200 million was previously repaid on December 28, 2013 and December 28, 2014, respectively.
+Huatailong entered into the Bank of China Loan Supplementary Agreement where under Huatailong pledged a portion of its fixed assets and mining rights for Jiama Project as collateral for the funds of RMB700 million previously advanced under the Bank of China Loan.
+The interest rate and repayment plan for the Bank of China Loan was unchanged and the Bank of China Loan bears interest at a rate of 3.96% per annum subject to yearly change according to the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB200 million was previously repaid on December 28, 2011, RMB200 million was previously repaid on December 28, 2012, and RMB150 million and RMB150 million was repayable on December 28, 2013 and December 28, 2014, respectively.
+The December 28, 2013 repayment was postponed to December 28, 2014.

 In May 2011 a syndicate of banks led by the Bank of China released China National Gold from its obligations as guarantor on the Bank of China Credit Facility.
 Huatailong entered into the Bank of China Credit Facility Supplementary Agreement whereunder Huatailong pledged a portion of its fixed assets and mining rights for the Jiama Project as collateral for the funds of RMB750 million previously advanced under the Bank of China Credit Facility.
 The interest rate and repayment plan were unchanged and the Bank of China Credit Facility bears interest at the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB100 million, RMB150 million, RMB200 million and RMB300 million are repayable on the first, second, third and fourth anniversary, respectively if the facility is drawn down in full.
 An additional RMB20 million may be drawn down to increase the facility to RMB770 million.
-As at December 31, 2012, the full amount of RMB750 million had been drawn down.
+As at December 31, 2013, the balance repayable was RMB650 million.